-Percussion ensemble rehearsals will start at the listed time.
+A detailed percussion ensemble rehearsal schedule will be distributed at the beginning of each cycle.
 You are expected to show up early to collect and set up all instruments, trap tables, sticks, mallets, bows, music stands, etc. and be ready to start the rehearsal on time.
 If you have little time to come from another class or a meal, plan on setting up earlier in the day or the night before.

-Percussion seminar meets Saturdays from 12 to 2 pm.
+Percussion Seminar meets Mondays from 7 to 9 pm.
+Some Seminar classes may also meet during percussion ensemble times.
 Specific dates will be posted on the Percussion Seminar schedule.
 Each semester, these times will contain department performance classes and classes by faculty and visiting artists.
 Of our department performance classes, two will be solo performance classes and two will be excerpt performance classes.
-Percussion students are expected to perform twice (on one of each).
+Enrolled students are expected to perform twice (on one of each).

 Jury Preparation Guidelines:

 – Please prepare 8-10 minutes of music [or 10-12’ for CCMP] that represents the scope of your work this semester and/or has been requested by your teacher(s).
 Please time your pieces or excerpts to be certain of the lengths.
 For long pieces, you may present an excerpt of the piece.

 – Please provide us 2 copies of the program list of music you have prepared to play.
 Ideally, type the program list (but it can be neatly hand-written).
 Include approximate timings, so we see how it adds up to 8-10 minutes.
 Bring 1 jury cover sheet when you enter to play.